mozsearch/mozsearch/docs/analysis.md

   - `impl`: By default, most things will be "impl".
 But when WebIDL/etc. are involved this will be the actual implementation.
 - `sizeBytes`: Size in bytes.
 Not present for method/function.
+- `alignmentBytes`: Alignment in bytes.
+Not present for method/function.
+- `ownVFPtrBytes`: The size of virtual function pointer in bytes.
+Not present for method/function.
 - `bindingSlots`: For binding definitions, an array of `StructuredBindingSlotInfo`:
   - `slotKind`: See `BindingSlotKind`
   - `slotLang`: See `BindingSlotLang`